Tietoevry-Create/zephyr-doom/README.rst

 * Low FPS (~14).
 * Picture is rotated by 90 degrees.
 Plus, we are not using full display area.
 * Limited game control ('not enough buttons on the gamepad').
+* Need to flash qspi before flashing the application.

 Hardware
 -------------------------------------------------------